(Apologies for the very poor picture quality of this video: recurring streaming issues.)

 My lover doesn’t notice I’m lying awake next to him, worrying, he just rasps a contented snore.
 He’s an uncomplicated sleeper.
 Sometimes he has nightmares that wake him up briefly, but he goes back to sleep easily and quickly.
 I think it might just be my clamping onto him that occasionally sets off a nightmare in him, but I don’t ask for fear that he’ll confirm that, yes, that’s what it is, because I like snuggling up to him: I spend the whole night resting my head on his chest, holding him; he holding me.

 I arrange to see Edgar for a drink and he seems very happy.
 Tired, but fulfilled.
-In the course of our conversation—it’s been a while since we last met, so we have some catching up to do—I realise he’s become an expert in about a half dozen subjects, and he does not seem the least bit worried, about any of them, or about getting enough sleep:
+In the course of our conversation—it’s been a while since we last met, so we have some catching up to do—I realise he’s become an expert in about half a dozen subjects, and he does not seem the least bit worried, about any of them, or about getting enough sleep:

 ‘Oh no,’ he laughs: I nap.’